belindaduncan/shopingcart/README.md

-# shopingcart
+# shoppingcart
-Project Name: shopingcart: this exercise, integrated a React front end with the back end and learn how to use tools like Strapi, Postman, Express, and node.
+Project Name: shoppingcart: this exercise, integrated a React front end with the back end and learn how to use tools like Strapi, Postman, Express, and node.
 You’ll use Strapi to create a Database, then use Express and Postman to set up and test the communication between Strapi and the front end.

 How to Install and Run the Project.